-If you’re in need of a bicycle accident lawyer Atlanta GA residents trust, you want a seasoned trial lawyer on your side.
+If you’re in need of a bicycle accident lawyer Atlanta GA residents trust, you want a seasoned Atlanta personal injury lawyer on your side.
 The kind of bicycle accident lawyer Atlanta GA residents are proud to have serving their community can be found at Butler Law.
 Motorists injure and kill thousands of bicyclists every year in traffic accidents.
 Bicyclists don’t have a lot of protection.
 Other than a helmet which reduces the risk of trauma to the head, even the most experienced bicyclist faces real risks when he takes to the road.
 The most recent federal statistics available show that bicycle fatalities have been rising year-over-year.

 At Butler Law, we know bicycle accidents.
 We have handled both cases in which motorists struck and injured bicyclists, and cases in which bicyclists struck and injured pedestrians, and we have the satisfied clients to prove it.